-French will continue to be taught every week on Monday mornings by Mrs Brown.
+French will continue to be taught every week on Monday afternoon by Mrs Brown.

-Creative Tasks: a homework sheet detailing the creative homeworks will come home during the first week of term, including the dates upon which they will be set.
+Creative Tasks: a homework sheet detailing the creative homework will come home during the first week of term, including the dates upon which they will be set.

 This is of huge importance to all children.
 Reading for enjoyment every day, alone or with an adult, will not only increase your child’s vocabulary, but improve general knowledge, comprehension and general understanding across all subjects.

-Please continue to encourage your children to read at home, ideally daily, but at least three times a week for 20-30 minutes.
+Please continue to encourage your children to read at home, ideally daily, but at least five times a week for 15-20 minutes.
 They may bring home a book from school, or read their own books.
 Reading out loud to an adult or being read to, is not only for younger children - pupils of all ages benefit enormously from this.

 Please feel free to pop into the office to book a time to come and see us, or send an e-mail via the office if you have any concerns.